-Commenting ahead of the Queen’s Speech on Monday 14 October, Kevin Courtney, joint general secretary of the National Education Union, said:
+Commenting on the setting out of the Government’s legislative programme, Kevin Courtney, Joint General Secretary of the National Education Union, said:

 “Boris Johnson is performing his usual trick of re-announcing and repackaging previous announcements, in the hope no one will notice the general lack of new money.
 Commitments to the National Tutoring Programme, as part of the Government’s recovery plan announced in February, total just £200 million which will be spread very thinly across schools.
 The £302m boost to the Pupil Premium, announced at the same time, is well short of the £750m recommended by the Sutton Trust and the NEU and makes a mockery of the Government’s efforts today to talk tough on child poverty.
 It can scarcely be described as ‘levelling up’.

 “The Government must invest properly in education to enable children and young people to recover.
 The Government has only set aside £250 per pupil, which compares poorly with other nations such as the Netherlands and the United States who are investing £2,500 and £1,600 per pupil respectively.
 (1)